gajosu/gajosu/README.md

 #### 🔄🔧 Eloquent Preferences
 [Eloquent Preferences](https://github.com/gajosu/eloquent-preferences) is a project I updated and enhanced.
 It adds cache functionality and other useful features to this abandoned project.

-### Enterprise Experience

-I have worked on various enterprise projects, including websites, e-commerce platforms, and complex enterprise solutions involving the development and management of multiple microservices. 🏢💼

 ## Connect with Me

 I'm always open to connecting and collaborating with fellow developers.
 Feel free to reach out to me via: